signalsandnoise/Getting-and-Cleaning-Data/README.md

 =========================================
 - 'README.md'
 - 'Codebook.md' : Shows information about the variables used in the tidy data
-- 'Run_analysis.R' : Code for running the analysis to obatain the tidy data
+- 'Run_analysis.R' : Code for running the analysis to obtain the tidy data

 Steps taken to produce independent tidy data set
 ==================================================